 - Prices paid by consumers collected through surveys asking smokers to recall the details of their current or regular pack.

 Working out the price of cigarettes and other tobacco products is by no means straight-forward— particularly so in Australia.
-Tobacco wholesalers have been required to report sales data to governments in the Northern Territory and Western Australian, and retailers are required to report in Tasmania—see Table 11B.2 in InDepth 11B Licensing of tobacco sellers.
-However, information on prices across the market has not been published by these jurisdictions, and price and sales information is not collected at all by governments across the rest of Australia.
+Tobacco wholesalers have periodically been required to report sales data to governments in the Northern Territory and Western Australian, and retailers are required to report in Tasmania—see Table 11B.1 in InDepth 11B Licensing of tobacco sellers.
+However, information on prices across the market has not been published by these jurisdictions, and price and sales information have not been collected at all by governments across the rest of Australia.
+In December 2023, the Australian Parliament passed legislation that came into full effect on 1 July 2025 that requires tobacco manufacturers and importers to report on the volume of tobacco products imported, sold, or supplied in Australia, including the recommended retail price of each product.1,2 This legislation also standardised the size of tobacco products, so that from 1 July 2025, factory-made cigarette (FMC) packs can only contain 20 cigarettes, and roll-your-own (RYO) pouches can only contain 30 grams of tobacco.

 The prices at which cigarettes are offered for sale (retail prices) may differ significantly from recommended retail prices set by manufacturers.
-Many different brands (and sub-brands) of cigarettes are sold in Australia—53 FM cigarette and 26 RYO tobacco brands as of November 2023 (see Section 10.7)—from many different outlets; there were more than 35,000 outlets in Australia in 2004.
-1, 2 Some types of outlets are more likely to sell tobacco at cheaper prices, pricing patterns may differ by area characteristics, and there may be additional selective and temporary discounts.
+Many different brands (and sub-brands) of cigarettes are sold in Australia—64 FM cigarette and 36 RYO tobacco brands as of March 2025 (see Section 10.4)—from many different outlets; there were more than 35,000 outlets in Australia in 2004.3,4 Some types of outlets are more likely to sell tobacco at cheaper prices, pricing patterns may differ by area characteristics, and additional selective and temporary discounts can apply for varying periods of time.
 Obtaining a representative sample of sale prices for even a single brand over time would be a costly exercise, and not representative of the total tobacco market.
 Obtaining a representative sample of prices for a large number of brands is simply not feasible without sales reporting from tobacco companies.
-Many researchers attempt to address this difficulty by using prices of just the brand of cigarettes most popular in the population they are studying, but this may not give a representative picture of the entire cigarette market due to price minimising behaviours such as shifting to cheaper brands or pack sizes, bulk purchasing, or shopping at lower-cost outlets.
-3 Further, identifying the current most popular products within a population is challenging without sales data.
+Many researchers attempt to get around this difficulty by using prices of just the brand of cigarettes most popular in the population they are studying, but this may not give a representative picture of the price of that brand across the entire cigarette market due to price minimising behaviours such as shifting to cheaper brands or pack sizes, bulk purchasing, or shopping at lower-cost outlets.5 Further, even the first step of identifying the current most popular products within a population is challenging without sales data, and popularity may change markedly over time.

-This section uses retail price information from tobacconists—a popular 4 and typically heavily discounted 5 retail channel—to report on the recent retail price of tobacco products.
+This section uses retail price information from tobacconists—a popular6 and typically heavily discounted7 retail channel—to report on the recent retail price of tobacco products.
 Examination of changes in prices over time will use recommended retail prices.
 These are primarily sourced from the NSW Retail Tobacco Traders’ Association publication the Australian Retail Tobacconist, which provided current recommended prices for tobacco products available for sale in any state or territory.
 Copies of the publication preserved dating back to 1940 are available at the National Library of Australia and several other libraries throughout the country.
 The final edition was published in December 2021.
-These data sources will be supplemented by data from national surveys of Australian smokers on the most popular products consumed and reported prices paid for these products.
+These data sources are supplemented by data from national surveys of Australian smokers on the most popular products consumed and reported prices paid for these products.
+Limited data are available on prices paid for products on which tobacco excise/customs duty and/or GST has not been paid—see Section 13A for discussion of illicit trade in tobacco.

 13.3.1 Current tobacco prices

-The broad range of pack sizes and market segments—particularly for FMC products—in the Australian tobacco market makes it difficult to obtain or estimate a single average price.
-This section summarises the recent price of the most popular FMC and RYO products, and the average price of a range of products by pack size and segment.
+The broad range of pack sizes and price segments—particularly for FMC products—in the Australian tobacco market makes it difficult to obtain or estimate a single average price.
+This section summarises the recent price of some of the most popular FMC and RYO products, and the average price of a range of products by pack size and segment.
 Price data for this section is obtained from checks of the online listings of one of the major national tobacconist chains.
-The popularity of tobacco products was sourced from the 2020 wave of the International Tobacco Control Study, by examining the most popular pack sizes among the most commonly smoked tobacco brands within each survey year.
+The popularity of tobacco products was sourced from the 2022 wave of the Australian arm of the International Tobacco Control Study, by examining the most popular pack sizes among the most commonly smoked tobacco brands within each survey year.

 13.3.1.1 Most popular tobacco products

-Figure 13.3.1 shows the price per pack and per stick of the FMC and RYO products that were most popular in 2020 among Australians who smoke.
-At March 2024, the price of JPS 20s was approximately $39.50, or $1.98 per stick.
-A 50-gram pouch of Winfield RYO tobacco was $149.95, or $1.80 per stick, assuming 0.6 grams of tobacco for each cigarette.
-A pouch of Winfield 50g cost almost three times more than a pack of JPS 20s.
-However, at 0.6 grams of tobacco per stick, the RYO pouch would yield more than 60 additional cigarettes, each costing 9% less than their FMC equivalent.
-The price of a pack of JPS 20s was 10% higher in March 2024 than March 2023, while the price of a Winfield 50-gram pouch was 14% higher in March 2024 than March 2023.
+Figure 13.3.1 shows the price per pack and per stick of the FMC and RYO brands that were most popular in 2022 among Australians who smoke.
+At September 2025, the price of JPS 20 cigarettes was approximately $42.99, or $2.15 per stick.
+A 30-gram pouch of Champion RYO tobacco was $99.99, or $2.00 per stick, assuming 0.6 grams of tobacco for each cigarette.
+A pouch of Champion 30g cost 1.3 times as much as a pack of JPS 20s.
+However, at 0.6 grams of tobacco per stick, the RYO pouch would yield 30 additional cigarettes, each costing 7% less than cigarettes from the most popular FMC pack.
+The price of a pack of JPS 20s was 4% higher in September 2025 than March 2025, while the price of a Champion 30 gram pouch was 6% higher in September 2025 than March 2025.

 13.3.1.2 Average price of factory-made cigarettes

-The Australian cigarette market is characterised by a broad range of pack sizes and price segments—see Section 13.4 for more detail about the development and consequences of these market features.
-The very large variety of product offerings makes establishing a single average price difficult.
-Average pack price is skewed heavily by the high prices of large packs of 40 and 50 sticks.
-Average stick price is also affected by pack size, but also considerably by brand categories known as price segments.
-Table 13.3.1 shows the average price per stick of FMCs by market segment and pack size as of March 2024, including brands from major manufactures and small importers.
+Until July 2025, the Australian cigarette market was characterised by a broad range of pack sizes and price segments—see Section 13.4 for more detail about the development and consequences of these market features.
+The very large variety of product offerings made establishing a single average price difficult, where average pack price was skewed heavily by the high prices of large packs of 40 and 50 sticks.
+While average stick price was also affected by pack size, it also considerably varies across brand categories known as price segments.
+Table 13.3.1 shows the average price of FMCs by market segment as of September 2025, including brands from major manufactures and small importers.
+Section 13.3.1.3 below describes tobacco prices by product size immediately before pack size standardisation took effect.

 13.3.1.3 Average price of roll-your-own tobacco

 Traditionally RYO tobacco was sold in Australia in pouches of 30 or 50 grams.
-In recent years many much smaller pouches have also come onto the market—see Section 13.4.2.4.
-Table 13.3.2 summarises the average price per gram of RYO products in Australia in March 2024.
-As there are not established price segments for RYO, the minimum, average, and maximum price for each pouch size is presented.
+In recent years many much smaller pouches also entered the market—see Section 13.4.2.4.
+Table 13.3.2 summarises the average price per gram of RYO products in Australia in March 2025.

-As well as being cheaper up front, small RYO pouches generally offer better value per gram.
-Whereas cigarette in packs containing 30 or 40 cigarettes tended to be less expensive per stick than cigarettes in packs containing 20 cigarettes, prices across RYO pack sizes tended to increase with increasing pack size.
-On average RYO tobacco in pouches of 15g and 25g—now comprising two-thirds of all RYO pouches—was substantially cheaper than that in 40- and 50-gram products (most of which are long-standing brands).
-There was substantial per gram pricing variation within the most popular pouch sizes: pouches of 25 grams ranged from $2.28 per gram to $3.20 per gram.
+As well as being cheaper up front, small RYO pouches often provide better value per gram.
+Whereas cigarette in packs containing 40 cigarettes tended to be less expensive per stick than cigarettes in packs containing 20 or 25 cigarettes, per gram prices for 45 and 50 gram RYO pouches were much higher on average than pouches of 30 grams or less.
+However, the average price per gram for the 30 gram pouches was substantially lower than pouches of 15g and 25g.
+There was substantial per gram pricing variation within the most popular pouch sizes: pouches of 30 grams ranged from $2.57 per gram to $3.50 per gram.

 13.3.2 Trends in the recommended retail price of tobacco products since 1940